vitaly-t/pg-promise/README.md

 ### Transactions

-Transactions can be executed within both shared and detached call chains in almost the same way.
+Transactions can be executed within both shared and detached call chains in almost the same way, performing the following actions:
+1. Acquires a new connection (detached transaction only)
+2. Executes ```BEGIN``` command
+3. Invokes your callback function with the connection object
+4. Excutes ```COMMIT```, if the callback resolves, or ```ROLLBACK```, if the callback rejects
+5. Releases the connection (detached transaction only)
+6. Resolves with the callback's resolve result, if success; rejects with error reason, if failed.

 Example of a detached transaction:
 ```javascript